Endomorphisms of the lattice of epigroup varieties: Preliminaries

 \begin{lemma} If the variety $\mathcal P$ satisfies a non-trivial identity of the form~\eqref{equ-gen} then $n>1$ and $w\equiv w'x_n$ for some word $w'$ with $c(w')=\{x_1,\dots,x_{n-1}\}$. \end{lemma}

 \begin{proof} It is well known and easy to check that the variety $\mathcal P$ is generated by the semigroup

 This semigroup is finite, whence it is an epigroup.
-Note that $\overline e\,=e$ and $\overline a\,=0$.
+Note that $\overline e=e$ and $\overline a=0$.
 Suppose that $c(w)\ne \{x_1,\dots,x_n\}$.
-Then there is a letter $x$ that occurs in one part of the indentity~\eqref{equ-gen} but does not occur in the other one.
-Substituting 0 to $x$ and $e$ to all other letters occurring in the identity, we obtain the wrong equality $e=0$.
+Then there is a letter $x$ that occurs on one side of the identity~\eqref{equ-gen} but does not occur on the other side.
+Substituting 0 for $x$ and $e$ for all other letters occurring in the identity, we obtain the wrong equality $e=0$.
 Therefore, $c(w)=\{x_1,\dots,x_n\}$.
-Substitute now $a$ to $x_n$ and $e$ to all other letters occurring in the identity~\eqref{equ-gen}.
-The left part of the equality we obtain equals $a$.
-We denote the right part of this equality by $b$.
+Substitute now $a$ for $x_n$ and $e$ for all other letters occurring in the identity~\eqref{equ-gen}.
+The left hand side of the equality we obtain equals $a$.
+We denote the right hand side of this equality by $b$.
 Thus, $P$ satisfies the equality $a=b$.
 If the unary operation applies to the letter $x_n$ in the word $w$ or $t(w)\not\equiv x_n$ then $b=0$.
 But $a\ne0$ in $P$.
-Therefore, $w\equiv w'x_n$ for some word $w'$.
+Therefore, $w\equiv w'x_n$.
 If $x_n\in c(w')$ then $b=0$ again, thus $c(w')=\{x_1,\dots,x_{n-1}\}$.
 Finally, the word $w'$ is non-empty because the identity~\eqref{equ-gen} is non-trivial.
 Therefore, $n>1$. \end{proof}

 Put $\mathcal C=\mathbf V[x^2=x^3,\,xy=yx]$.
-The unary semigroup variety generated by an epigroup $S$ is denoted by $\var\,S$.
-Clearly, if the semigroup $S$ is finite then $\var\,S$ is a variety of epigroups.
-The following statement was formulated without proof in~\cite[Theorem~3.2]{Volkov-00}\footnote{There is some inaccuracy in the formulation of this assertion in~\cite{Volkov-00}: it contains the words `left ideal' rather than `right ideal'.}.
+The unary semigroup variety generated by an epigroup $S$ is denoted by $\var S$.
+Clearly, if the semigroup $S$ is finite then $\var S$ is a variety of epigroups.
+The following statement was formulated without proof in~\cite[Theorem~3.2]{Volkov-00}.
 We provide the proof here for the sake of completeness.